williamscale/williamscale.github.io/_nba/classify-fga-tracking.markdown

 Sorting through the data took some time, but essentially, it contains ball and player locations measured at 25 Hz and separated into "events".
 These events have IDs that align with the NBA's PBP data (hence the common joining approach).
 PBP data can be scraped via the [nba_api package](https://pypi.org/project/nba_api/).
 Tracking data corresponding to a single event ID sometimes includes field goal attempts by both teams.
 Additionally, tracking data includes information when the game clock isn't moving, like free throws or inbounds passes.
 If the referees add time back on the clock, timestamps are repeated with different spatial data.

 I combined all the tracking data that was separated by event into a single dataframe and then removed duplicated timestamp rows.
 Below is a snippet of the dataset.
+Note that units are seconds and feet.

 | Quarter | Game Clock | Ball Position [X, Y, Z] | Player 1 Position [X, Y] | &#8230; | Player 10 Position [X, Y] |
 |:-:|:-:|:-:|:-:|:-:|:-:|